GDPR: One year on

 - Struggling with documentation in relation to international data transfers.

 As with any form of compliance, data protection is a risk management issue so prevention is invariably better than cure.
-In many cases, addressing a few key areas can significantly reduce the risks a business faces – the trick is to work out what are the greatest risks to your particular business and the way it operates and what changes would be appropriate and have greatest effect?
+In many cases, addressing a few key areas can significantly reduce the risk a business faces – the trick is to work out what are the greatest risks to your particular business and the way it operates and what changes would be appropriate and have greatest effect?

-We also recommend that businesses keep their privacy processes under regular review and the first anniversary of the GDPR is an obvious time to do this – to see how the changes you made for are working one year on and to identify any further changes which ought to be made.
+We also recommend that businesses keep their privacy processes under regular review and the first anniversary of the GDPR is an obvious time to do this – to see how the changes you made are working one year on and to identify any further changes which ought to be made.

 While there is no shortage of information available online about GDPR compliance you may benefit from having professional advice which is properly tailored to your particular circumstances.
 If you would like a no-obligation discussion with us about this topic, please contact Soraya Salhi or one of the other members of FSP’s Commercial & Technology team.